Dynatrace uses specific formulas to calculate metric values and generate problems based on these metrics.

 Availability is stored as a percentage with two decimal places.

-Maintenance windows can be excluded from availability calculation for synthetic monitors (even retroactively).
-A global setting enables you to always exclude maintenance windows from availability calculation—go to Settings > Web and mobile monitoring > Synthetic availability to access it.
+Maintenance windows can be excluded from availability calculation for synthetic monitors, displayed, for example, on the Synthetic page, on synthetic monitor details pages, and in reports.
+A global setting enables you to always exclude maintenance windows from availability calculations—go to Settings > Web and mobile monitoring > Synthetic availability to access it.

-Retry on error is automatically enabled for browser monitors.
+Retry on error for single-URL browser monitors and browser clickpaths is configurable via monitor settings and is enabled by default.
 Discarded executions are ignored in availability calculations.

 - HTTP monitors: No retries